 An email notification of proposed amendments, progress on Periodic Review, and the legislative hearing was sent to this notification list on August 25, 2020.
 The notification included links to the proposed amendments, and information on how to provide comment.
-An email notification about the continuance was sent to this list on October 8, 2020.

 F. Other Public Outreach